 Do you need fosters in other parts of New Zealand or only Canterbury?

 Sorry, at present, we only require fosters local to us and we are based in Christchurch, New Zealand, although we take dogs from all over New Zealand, they are flown to our base here.
-If you are in the North Island and wish to assist our rescue, please see the "How You Can Help Us" tab or the short term foster/transporter information under "foster" on our website.
+If you are in the North Island, please contact your local rescue - they're always looking for reliable foster parents.

-We are able to provide our foster carers with dog food, dog treats, medications required, crates, dog pens, beds and bedding, leashes, bowls, harnesses and anything else required.
-Please note down anything you need in order to foster, on your foster application form.
+We provide our foster carers with everything they need, including dog food, treats, medications, crates, pens, beds, bedding, leashes, bowls, harnesses, and more.
+Please list any specific needs on your foster application form.

 Can I foster if I have dogs or cats?

 Yes!
-We take fosters with their own pets.
+We take fosters with their own pets and most have their own animals in the home.
 When we have a dog needing foster care, we will advertise whether/not they are good with cats or dogs and send them to the appropriate foster.
+We try our best to ensure the dog will be as good match as possible for your home - this is why we ask you so many questions in the application!

 Can I foster if I have children?